ACleanWaterAndBrightMoon/Luo_and_Zhao/readme.txt

-don't change file "readme.txt" and ".gitignore" if use vscode debug program ,must have ".vscode" filer if have the clang program must use chinese.
+don't change file "readme.txt" and ".gitignore" if use vscode debug clang program ,must have ".vscode" filer if have the clang program must use English.